Neema-Charity/Group-6-Logic-Legends-React-Project/README.md

 ### USER
 1. Search for the item you want to purchase

+2. Click on the item to have a closer look then navigate back to the homepage

-2. If interested, add the item to your cart
+3. If interested, add the item to your cart

-3. Increase/Decrease the quantity of the item based on preference
+4. Increase/Decrease the quantity of the item based on your preference

-4. Navigate to the homepage to see all items
+5. Navigate to the homepage to see all items

-5. Add other items to the cart, if they are in stock
+6. Add other items to the cart, if they are in stock

-6. Scroll to the top to see the total number of items in the cart and the total price
+7. Scroll to the top to see the total number of items in the cart and the total price

-7. Remove some items from the cart if the total is higher than you thought
+8. Remove some items from the cart if the total is higher than you thought

-8. Once satisfied, proceed to checkout
+9. Once satisfied, proceed to checkout

-9. Enter your details, pay and wait for delivery!
+10. Enter your details, pay and wait for delivery!

 ### ADMIN
 1. Navigate to the admin section